MIL Thunder 5: Description

-The Thunder 5 is a large revolver, nine inches in overall length weighing 48 ounces, despite having only a two inch snubnose barrel.
-The Thunder 5 is chambered for 3-inch-long (76 mm) .410 shotgun shells and .45 Colt cartridges.
+The Thunder 5 is a large double-action revolver, chambered for the 3 in .410 shotshells and .45 Colt cartridges.
 As the barrel is rifled, the Thunder 5 is not considered a short-barrelled shotgun under United States federal law, but is restricted under California statutes.
-In 1994 a variant was produced in .45/70 Government that is legal in California.
+In 1994, a variant was produced in .45-70 Government, to make it legal in the state of California.

 It was fitted with Pachmayr decelerator grips and was available in either matte or bright stainless steel finish with fixed sights.
 Unusual for a double-action revolver, the Thunder 5 features a manual safety lever.
-Sub-caliber sleeve inserts in 9mm Parabellum, .38 Special/.357 Magnum and .38 Super were produced and available until 1998.
+Sub-caliber sleeve inserts in 9mm Parabellum, .38 Special/.357 Magnum, and .38 Super cartridges were available until 1998.

-It did appear in a few contemporary movies such as RoboCop 3 (1993), Black Dog (1998), and Three Kings (1999); but otherwise generated little interest and was discontinued in 1999.
+It did appear in a few contemporary movies such as RoboCop 3 (1993), Black Dog (1998), Three Kings (1999), and Crank: High Voltage (2009); but otherwise generated little interest and was discontinued in 1999.
 After it was discontinued, the Thunder 5 became a collector's item.
 In recent years the concept of the .410/.45 hybrid revolver has been revived by Taurus and Smith & Wesson.